suneel0101/InstrumentalJS/README.md

 # instrumental.js

-Everytime a user takes an action on your webpage, use instrumental.js to easily send back that event data in JSON to your event logging system.
+Every time a user takes an action on your webpage, use instrumental.js to easily send back that event data in JSON to your event logging system.

 # Usage
 The way to instrument your HTML elements is simple.
 Just add `data-instrumental-*` attributes to them.
 Then at the end of the body, instantiate the Instrumental object with the parameters discussed below and call activate().